-- 4.7.1 If a club qualifies for one of the UEFA club competitions on sporting merit but has not undergone the DBU licensing process to enter Superliga (and the UEFA club competitions) pursuant to this manual, e.g. by winning the Cup, DBU may on behalf of such club request from UEFA the extraordinary application of the UEFA club licensing system. - 4.7.2 For details on the process and on how the club and DBU should approach the situation, please refer to Article 15 (Special permission) and Annex IV of the UEFA Club Licensing and Financial Fair Play Regulations Edition 2018. - 4.7.3 Based on such an extraordinary application, UEFA may grant special permission to the club to enter the corresponding UEFA club competition subject to the relevant UEFA club competition regulations.
-Such an extraordinary application applies only for the season in question.
+- 4.7.1 If a club qualifies for one of the UEFA club competitions on sporting merit, eg. by winning the National Men's Cup, but has not undergone the DBU licensing process to enter Superliga (and the UEFA club competitions) pursuant to this manual, DBU may on behalf of such club request from UEFA the extraordinary application of the UEFA club licensing system. - 4.7.2 DBU must inform UEFA in writing of the possibility of such extraordinary application no later than 14 April, stating the name of the club in question.
+UEFA then sets out the minimum criteria for such extraordinary procedure and informs DBU.

+For details on the commencing process and on how the club and DBU should approach the situation, please refer to Article 15 (Special permission) and Annex IV of the UEFA Club Licensing and Financial Sustainability Regulations - Edition 2022.

+- 4.7.3 Based on such an extraordinary application, UEFA may grant special permission to the club to enter the corresponding UEFA club competition subject to the relevant UEFA club competition regulations.
+Such an extraordinary application applies only for the season in question. - 4.7.4 A licence to UEFA club competitions can only be obtained in cases where a national licence has been granted, except for in the above-mentioned cases.